He had cancer, 7 lumps on his leg. He also had terrible breath, was overweight, had diarrhea, and he shed like crazy.

 I adopted three dogs recently, one from the Fulton County Animal Shelter, and two from an individual who was advised to put one of them down.

-Molly was severely overweight and had bleeding gums, skin rashes, and ear mites.
-Oh, and of course, she shed like crazy.
-She is part Husky, German Sheppard, and Labrador.
+Molly was severely overweight and had bleeding gums, staff infected skin rashes, ear mites, and just all kinds of parasites everywhere.
+She was contagious, and really nasty.
+Oh, and of course, she shed like crazy (not just fur either).
+She is part Husky, German Sheppard, and chow.
 She’s a quite an obedient dog that has lots of love to share (Too much love!
 She keeps humping the other dogs!
 And she’s a female?!?!?!).

 Rudy is part Beagle, and Dalmatian, and some kind of pointer (I am told).
 He is a people pleaser, always wanting to make people happy.
 He had cancer, 7 lumps on his leg.
 He also had terrible breath, was overweight (though not as much as Molly), had diarrhea, and (you may have guessed) he shed like crazy.

 I put them all on the same diet.
 I found an organic dry dog food with meat as its main ingredient (no soy, corn, wheat, or animal bi-products).
-To every bowl of dried food I added Udo’s Oil 3-6-9 blend, Body Balance (from Dr. Shillington), Total Nutrition Powder (I made my own, but it’s time consuming.
+To every bowl of dried food I added an oil supplement 3-6-9 blend, Shillington, Body Balance (you can also make your own, see the recipe here), Total Nutrition Powder (I made my own, but it’s time consuming.
 You can get it from Dr. Shillington.), a lot of organic garlic powder, Nordic Naturals Cod Liver Oil, systemic enzymes, digestive enzymes, and two raw eggs.
-None of them were crazy about it at first.
+I also added garlic, and increased garlic as they got used to it.
+I’ve read all about how garlic may be bad for dogs (and humans) but not in my experience.
+None of them were crazy about the dog food at first.
 The food would sit for hours before they would eat just enough to get rid of their hunger pains.
 But now, just two months later, they lick every bit of Total Nutrition Powder off the bowl.
 In fact, you should have seen the look I got today when I didn’t have time to feed them with all the good stuff.
 They were begging for food and it was getting late and I was so busy, I just poured some dry food in their bowls.
 They looked at me like I lost my mind.
 Four hours later the food was still sitting there and they are waiting to be properly fed.

 It’s not just the eggs they love (though they do love the eggs).
 I have fed them with all of the other ingredients when I ran out of eggs and they still ate every bite.